 An integrated school is a former private school that has joined the state system.
 The schools are allowed to retain their special feature or character, which is usually religious or cultural.

 Integrated schools can charge attendance dues, but the money raised in this way can be used only for improvement of school buildings and facilities.
 If your child is enrolled at such a school, you are contractually obliged to pay these dues.

 Sex education forms part of the health syllabus right through the school years, and is placed in the broad context of the physical, emotional and social development of children into puberty and through adolescence.

-Under the Education Act, students 16 and above, or the parent/caregiver of a student under 16, may ask the principal to be released from a sex education class
+Under the Education Act, students 16 and above, or the parent/caregiver of a student under 16, may ask to be released from a sex education class.

 Religious studies topics can turn up in the social studies syllabus and in other areas, but there is not supposed to be any religious instruction or participation in religious practices in a state school.